 Planting Your Carrots

 First thing’s first, after buying the seeds, what do you do next?
 When planting your carrots, make sure that the soil you use is free of stones and nasty grass.
-You can double-dig your soil since carrots need deeply tilled the loose soil in order to push through.
-Be sure to choose a spot that has full access to the sun.
+Experienced gardeners say carrot tend to fork when they hit a rock in the soil, giving you misshapen carrot crop at harvest.
+So if you want to harvest beautifully shaped carrots that don’t like they’re going to give you a high five, make sure your bed doesn’t have rocks.
+You can double-dig your soil since carrots need deeply tilled loose soil in order to push through.
+Sandy soil is ideal, and be sure to choose a spot that has full access to the sun.

-Also, make sure to plant your seeds around 3 to 4 inches apart in even rows that are at least one foot apart to ensure that you won’t overcrowd them and prevent them from growing.
+Also, when sowing your carrot seeds, make sure to plant your seeds around 3 to 4 inches apart in even rows that are at least one foot apart to ensure that you don’t overcrowd them and prevent them from growing.

 You need to mulch your carrot seedlings every few weeks to make sure the roots stay cool and no other grasses are growing nearby.
 Mulching will also speed up the growing process and give you faster results.
 You also need to water your carrot seedlings at least one inch per week to help keep the soil moist so that the carrot seedlings stay hydrated.